cowprotocol/composable-cow/README.md

 ### Deploy newer contracts

-Everything not listed above, `ComposableCowPoller` and anything added since, is deployed by compiling this repository.
-Running these scripts against one of the older contracts would put it at a different address than it has elsewhere, so use the legacy section for those.

-Deployment is handled by solidity scripts in `forge`.
-The network being deployed to is dependent on the `ETH_RPC_URL`.
+Everything contract not listed in the legacy section, is deployed using the official foundry scripts:

-To deploy all contracts in a single run, run:
+To deploy all newer contracts in a single run:

 ```bash
 source .env